stratisproject/Documentation/source/SmartContracts/Tutorial1-LocalSidechain/running-the-local-smart-contracts-miner.rst

     ./start_miner1.sh

-The miner will run for a short time and then abort.
+The miner will build, run for a short time, and then abort.
 This is because of two ``Network.Assert()`` calls, which raise an exception if a boolean condition is not met.
 The two conditions are as follows:

 1. The hash of the genesis block must match a supplied 256 integer representing the expected hash.
 2. The hash of the genesis block Merkle Root must match a supplied 256 integer representing the expected hash.